Pre-sessional English Course 2016

-The Tuition only, fee for 2015 is £1764 for the 6 week course and £2940 for the 10 week course.
-A non-refundable deposit of £880.00 must be paid, using the online deposit payment system when the Application is submitted.
-Applications will not normally be accepted without a deposit or Sponsor letter.
-However if on-line payment is difficult for you please contact us.
+The Tuition only, fee for 2016 is £1854 for the 6 week course and £3090 for the 10 week course.
+We ask you to pay a non-refundable deposit of £880.00.
+You can do this easily by using the online deposit payment system when the Application is submitted.
+We are sorry, but applications will not normally be accepted without a deposit or Sponsor letter.
+If on-line payment is going to prove difficult for you, please contact one of the Pre-sessional Admin team - details below.

 This fee covers all tuition, visits and social and cultural events.
-Please note that Monday 31 August 2015 (Week 4, Phase 2) is a Bank Holiday in Britain and there are no classes on that day.
+Please note: Monday 29 August 2016 (Week 4, phase 2) is a Bank Holiday in Britain and there are no classes on that day.

 The University of Warwick

 The University is located in the region known as the Heart of England and is surrounded by places of historic and scenic interest, including Shakespeare’s birthplace, Stratford upon Avon and the castles of Warwick and Kenilworth.
-It stands at the centre of an excellent motorway network, and fast Intercity rail services operate between Coventry and all major towns.
+You will find yourself studying in the heart of England, at the centre of an excellent motorway network, and fast Intercity rail services operate between Coventry and all major towns.
 Birmingham airport is close by for national and international flights.
-London is within easy reach.
+London is within easy reach - just over an hour away on the train!

 Mrs Tina Perrins or Mrs Tracey Howe